videojs/video.js/docs/api.md

 ---
 layout: docs
-title: API
+title: API &mdash; Video.JS &raquo; HTML5 Video Player
-description: Video.JS API Docs
+description: Video.JS API Docs - API settings based on the HTML5 video API
+body_id: api
-body_id: docs
+body_class: docs subpage
 ---

 API
 ===
-The VideoJS API allows you to interact with the video through Javascript, whether the browser is playing the video through HTML5 video or any other supported playback technologies.
+The Video.js API allows you to interact with the video through Javascript, whether the browser is playing the video through HTML5 video, Flash, or any other supported playback technologies.

 Referencing the Player
 ----------------------
 To use the API functions, you need access to the player object.
 Luckily this is easy to get.
 You just need to make sure your video tag has an ID.
 The example embed code has an ID of "example_video_1".
-If you have multiple videos on one page, make sure every video tag has a unique ID (example_video_2, example_video_3, etc.).
+If you have multiple videos on one page, make sure every video tag has a unique ID.

 {% highlight javascript %}